 In the United States, you need to know a thing or two about patents.
 In particular, for the case of applications, that it must be filed before any public disclosure or even before it is marketed to customers.

-You can file a provisional application for a patent, which is an alternative for a formal patent claim.
+You can file a provisional patent application, which is an alternative for a formal patent claim.
 We’d venture to say that this is what most web and mobile apps begin with because it grants them a whole year to build and refine their MVP.
 This gives them time to decide whether a product is going to be a success before going ahead and filing for a full and much more expensive patent.

-From then, you have 12 months to file for a “Non-provisional Application for a Patent,” otherwise your original filing date will be lost, giving competitors the opportunity to have snuck in first.
+From then, you have 12 months to file for a “Non-provisional Patent Application,” otherwise your original filing date will be lost, giving competitors the opportunity to have snuck in first.
 This patent filing is very comprehensive and costly.
 Honestly, if you’re at this point, we’d recommend you have a skilled attorney helping you through it.
 These lawyers have the experience to prepare and file documentation that is more likely to be accepted.

 Can You Patent an App?: Final thoughts